libfuse/sshfs/README.rst

 First, download the latest SSHFS release from https://github.com/libfuse/sshfs/releases.
 On Linux and BSD, you will also need to have libfuse_ installed.
-On OS-X, you need OSXFUSE_ instead.
+On macOS, you need macFUSE_ instead.
 Finally, you need the Glib_ development package (which should be available from your operating system's package manager).